DrMarkusVoss/MultiMidiSequencer/README.md

 CHH xsss
 CR1 x-..............................
 ```
-This example is a pattern of 1 bar in a 4/4 beat described with 16 1/16 notes. `BD1` is the pattern for the
+This example is a pattern of 2 bars in a 4/4 beat described with 32 1/16 notes. `BD1` is the pattern for the
 base drum (kick drum), `SN1` is for the snare drum, `CHH` is for the closed hi-hat and `CR1` is the crash cymbal.
 Note that here the pattern for the closed hi-hat has only 4 characters, representing 4 1/16 notes.
 This means that
-during the whole bar this pattern is repeated 4 times, matching the length of 16 notes for the whole pattern which
+during the whole bar this pattern is repeated 8 times, matching the length of 32 notes for the whole pattern which
-is defined by the longest track (which are basically all the others that are all 16 notes long).
+is defined by the longest track (which are basically all the others that are all 32 notes long).
 Principally, you
 can have as many tracks in a file as you want.

 See examples of further drum patterns in the folder `DrumSeqPatterns` of this repository.